Admissions and Recruitment

 Guests of AUM residents are expected to abide by all university and housing policies.
 Residents are responsible for the actions of their guests while on campus.
 Overnight guests must be at least 18 yeas of age.
 Overnight guests of the same sex are limited to staying in a resident’s room no more than three nights per month.
 Consent of the roommate(s) must be obtained.
 Residents are only permitted to have guests of their same gender stay the night in their apartment.

-When moving out of student housing, residents must properly check out at the Housing Office, Taylor Center 133, in person.
-Written instructions regarding move-out procedures are available in the Housing and Residence Life Office, or online at Vacating Procedures.
+When moving out of student housing, residents must properly check out at the Housing Office, The Nest, Suite 1H35, in person.
+Written instructions regarding move-out procedures are available in the Housing and Residence Life Office.
 To check out, the room must be vacated according to these instructions, all personal property removed, all access cards/keys and parking decal returned, and a completed vacating notice form placed on file in the Housing Office.

 The move-out deadline for students not returning to university housing is usually the day following the last day of final exams of each term.
 Failure to check out properly or on time may result in charges of $100 per day past the published move-out deadline as well as additional charges being filed against the resident’s student account.